 Short Bio of William Blake

-William Blake was born in London, where he spent most of his life.
+William Blake was born in London 28 November 1757, where he spent most of his life.
 His father was a successful London hosier and attracted by the Religious teachings of Emmanuel Swedenborg.
 Blake was first educated at home, chiefly by his mother.
-Blake remained very close to his mother and wrote much poetry about her.
+Blake remained very close to his mother and wrote a lot of poetry about her.
 Poems such as Cradle Song illustrate Blake’s fond memories for his upbringing by his mother:

 Sweet dreams, form a shade